pokt-network/smt/docs/SMT.md

 ## Implementation

-The SMT has 4 node types that are used to construct the tree:
+The SMT has 4 node types that are used to construct the trie:

 - Inner Nodes
   - Prefixed `[]byte{1}`